Embedding Decomposition for Artifacts Removal in EEG Signals: Discussion

 \subsubsection{Limitation and future works}

 It is worth mentioning the limitations of our work.
 First, DeepSeparator is not robust to the scale of the input.
 How to keep the denoising result and the input signal at the same scale is an important application issue.
 Second, our model tends to discard high-frequency information (Fig~\ref{fig:EMG_freq}), which is a general issue of neural networks.
 As the Frequency principle of deep neural networks shown, neural networks tend to fit data from low frequency to high frequency~\cite{xu2019frequency}, resulting a bias towards low-dimensional features.
 In our case, the EMG artifacts contaminate the high-frequency bands of EEG signals.
-It is more challenging to remove EMG artifacts compared to the low-frequency EOG artifacts.
-In addition, as a supervised deep learning model, the training process of DeepSeparator requires lots of labeled data.
-Unsupervised DL models are our future direction~\cite{devlin2018bert, brown2020language, radford2019language}.
+It is more challenging to remove EMG artifacts compared to the low-frequency EOG artifacts. \re{Besides, there are stereotypical artifacts (eg., ECG, EOG, EMG) and non-stereotypical artifacts that emerge due to uncontrolled motions of the subjects/patients or due to electrical discontinuities in EEG, DeepSeparator can remove stereotypical artifacts after training, but how to remove non-stereotypical artifacts is still a challenge for DeepSeparator.} In addition, as a supervised deep learning model, the training process of DeepSeparator requires lots of expert-annotated data. \re{More verifications with expert-annotated datasets are important}, and unsupervised DL models are also our future direction~\cite{devlin2018bert, brown2020language, radford2019language}.
 Finally, DeepSeparator does not use the complex spatial information across EEG channels; in contract, it processes each EEG channel separately.
 We believe that it is very important to design a model considering the spatio-temporal relationship between EEG channels, such as the graph networks~\cite{pentari2021graph}.